Individual Projects

 In addition to our periodically scheduled project courses (see right column), you can also participate in a number of individual and group projects.
 Depending on your program and its exam regulation, these can be credited as a master project module.
 Please contact us for details.
 Note that some of the proposed project works are also offered as Bachelor's or Master's thesis.
 Size and difficulty will be adapted to the kind of work that is finally done.

-“Integration and evaluation of trust opinions in ETSI messages,” Project or Bachelor's thesis, A. Hermann (Supervisor), F. Kargl (Examiner), Inst. of Distr.
-Sys., Ulm Univ., 2023 – Open.
+“Evaluation of Intrusion Detection Systems in In-Vehicle Networks,” Project or Bachelor's thesis or Master's thesis, A. Hermann (Supervisor), F. Kargl (Examiner), Inst. of Distr.
+Sys., Ulm Univ., 2025 – Open.

-“Conceptualization and implementation of a Cooperative Intersection Management System,” Project or Bachelor's thesis, A. Hermann (Supervisor), F. Kargl (Examiner), Inst. of Distr.
-Sys., Ulm Univ., 2023 – Open.
+“Evaluation of AI-Based and Non-AI-Based Misbehavior Detection Systems,” Project or Bachelor's thesis or Master's thesis, A. Hermann (Supervisor), F. Kargl (Examiner), Inst. of Distr.
+Sys., Ulm Univ., 2025 – Open.

 “Applications for the LoRaPark Ulm,” Project, F. Kargl (Supervisor), F. Kargl (Examiner), Inst. of Distr.
 Sys., Ulm Univ., 2020 – Open.